-Many businesses in the UK are at risk of flooding.
-By planning, preparing, and making your business more resistant and resilient, you can aim to reduce the impact of flooding to help with business continuity.
-From creating a flood plan to protecting your products, there are many resources available to help you plan and prepare for flooding to your business, and ease the recovery process that follows.
+The Environment Agency estimates 185,000 businesses in England and Wales are in an area at flood risk.
+By planning and preparing you can work towards making your business more resilient.
+A flood resilient business may experience less of an impact if a flood occurs, allowing for business continuity.
+From creating a flood plan, to protecting your products, there are many resources available to help you plan and prepare for flooding to your business and ease the recovery process that follows.

-Planning ahead for flooding will ensure that you can respond to the incident in the most efficient way.
-You can do this by creating a basic plan of action, signing up multiple people to receive flood alerts and warnings, and considering your insurance options.
+Ensuring your business has an effective flood plan in place will enable you to respond to the incident more efficiently.
+You can do this by creating a basic action plan, signing up multiple people or staff to receive flood alerts and warnings, and considering your insurance options.

-The information on this page explains how to create your business flood plan.
-Click here to download the business flood planning guide which contains all of this information.
+The information on this page and our ‘Business Flood Planning Guide‘ explains how to create your business flood plan.

 You can download a printable version of a business flood plan here.
-The document contains a pre-populated flood plan, and a blank flood plan which you can complete yourself or with other staff members and keep in a suitable, easy-to-see place that all staff members are aware of.
+The document contains a pre-populated flood plan and a blank version, which you can complete yourself or with other staff members and keep in a suitable, easy-to-see place that all staff members are aware of.

-Businesses of all sizes should consider having a flood plan, and for larger businesses with multiple sites the flood risk should be considered on a site-by-site basis.
-This may be done centrally by the head office, however it is important that site managers understand what plans are in place for their premises and ensure that site specific changes are made to best protect the property and staff.
+Businesses of all sizes should consider having a flood plan, and for larger companies with multiple sites the flood risk should be considered on a site-by-site basis.
+This may be done centrally by the head office however, it is important that site managers understand what plans are in place for their premises and ensure that site specific changes are made to best protect the property and staff.

 The Environment Agency’s ‘Would your business stay afloat?’ document also offers help when preparing your business for possible flooding, suggesting some actions that you can take with a simple flood plan template that you can use.

-Create a checklist to make sure you take all the measures you can to plan and prepare for potential flooding in the future.
-You can tailor the checklist to suit the specific needs of your business, and it can include points such as:
+Create a checklist to ensure you take all the measures you can to plan and prepare for potential flooding in the future.
+You can tailor the list to suit the specific needs of your business, and it can include points such as:

-Taking time to gather together some important contacts could be a massive help as it means you will easily be able to find the telephone numbers of emergency contacts you may need to talk to if flooding occurs.
+Taking time to gather some important contacts could be useful if flooding occurs.
 Here are some suggested contacts:

 Identify any important documents, products or equipment that need to be protected and note their locations so you can quickly access them.
-It is essential that a business identifies the data and equipment that is key to business continuity, and either stores these items in a safe area at all times or identifies on the flood plan where they should be moved to as a priority.
-You should think about:
+A business must identify the data and equipment necessary for business continuity and either store these items in a safe area at all times or highlight on the flood plan where they should be moved to as a priority.
+You should consider:

-If you have any temporary property flood resilience measure that need putting in place if flooding is expected, make sure that you make a note of where it is stored and how to install it.
-This will help you to find it quickly and should allow you to install it as easily as possible.
+If you have any PFR measures that need putting in place if flooding is expected, make sure to note where it is stored and how to install it.
+This will help you find it quickly and should allow you to install it as easily as possible.

-As part of your flood plan document it is a good idea to set out actions to take when flood alerts and warnings are received.
+As part of your flood plan, it is recommended to set out actions to take when flood alerts and warnings are received.

-Firstly, make sure you are signed up for free flood alerts and warnings from the Environment Agency which can be received by call, text or email by more than one individual at the business.
-It is important to understand what the different warnings mean so you can use them as a trigger to put your plan into place at the right time.
-Discover alternative flood warnings here.
-Out of office contact numbers and contact details for additional staff members who are local and able to attend if a warning is received, should also be signed up to receive flood alerts and warnings.
+Firstly, ensure you are signed up for free flood alerts and warnings from the Environment Agency which can be received by call, text or email by more than one individual at the business.
+It is important to understand what the different warnings mean so you can use them to trigger your plan at the right time.
+Discover alternative flood warnings here if you are ineligible to sign up, or if you’re at risk of surface water flooding.
+Out of office contact numbers for additional staff members who are local and able to attend if a warning is received should also be signed up to receive flood alerts and warnings.

 Secondly, decide what actions you will take at each flood warning stage.
 Some ideas are suggested below: